Fall on Long Island means cooler weather and shorter days, but it also means fun seasonal activities such as hayrides and corn mazes.

 May’s Farm — Wading River

-Autumn is the best time of year at May’s Farm.
-That’s because it’s pumpkin picking season, when May’s offers tractor-drawn hayrides out to the fields to find pumpkins for decorating or carving.
+Pumpkin picking season at May’s includes tractor-drawn hayrides out to the fields.
 May’s Amazing Corn Maze is another fall favorite; on the weekend kids can spot Elmo at the farm, go on a pony ride, or get their faces painted.

 Stakey's Corn Maze — Aquebogue

 A version of this post was originally published in 2012.
-It was updated in August 2017.
+It is updated annually.